The ANITA Anomalous Events and Axion Quark Nuggets: ANITA anomalous events as upward-going AQN events

 The number of electrons $N$ which are emitted by a conventional cosmic ray showers of energy $E_{\rm CR}\sim (10^{17}-10^{18})~ \rm eV$ is of order $N\sim (10^8-10^{9})$.
 We anticipate a similar magnitude for the number of electrons $N\sim (10^8-10^{9})$ emitted by AQNs as the observed intensity of the field strength for the anomalous ANITA events of order $\rm mV/m$ which agrees with the value of $N$ assuming the shower energy is $E_{\rm CR}\sim (10^{17}-10^{18})~ \rm eV$.

-In context of our work the value of $N$ is treated as the phenomenological unknown parameter, as we already mentioned.
-It must be much smaller than $N_{\rm max}$ which can be estimated (\ref{N}).
-Important arguments supporting our proposal that the AQN induced events could mimic the anomalous radio signals observed by ANITA are based on very specific qualitative characteristics such as the spectrum and pulse time duration, rather than on a precise estimation of parameter $N$.
-The event rate of such anomalous events is also shown to be consistent with our AQN-based interpretation, see next section \ref{sec:Expected number of events}.
+Important arguments supporting our proposal that the AQN induced events could mimic the anomalous radio signals observed by ANITA are based on very specific qualitative characteristics such as the spectrum and the pulse duration, rather than on a precise estimation of parameter $N$.
+The event rate of such anomalous events is also shown to be consistent with our AQN interpretation (see next section \ref{sec:Expected number of events}).

 Furthermore, the average electron's energy in the energetic CR events with $E_{\rm CR}\sim (10^{17}-10^{18})~ \rm eV$ is around 30 MeV which is in the same energy range of the AQN-induced electrons as estimated in (\ref{E}).
-Therefore, the electrons which are released as a result of AQN crossing the boundary in upward (Earth emergent) event could mimic the radio signal of the conventional CR shower events as detected by ANITA.
-The estimation of the specific properties of the AQN-induced radio signal such as the spectrum, time pulse duration and the intensity is the topic of Sec. \ref{sec:Radio signals induced by AQN}.
+Therefore, the electrons which are released as a result of AQN crossing the boundary in upward-going (Earth emergent) event could mimic the radio signal of the conventional CR shower events as detected by ANITA.
+The topic of Sec. \ref{sec:Radio signals induced by AQN} will be the estimation of specific properties of the AQN-induced radio signal, such as the spectrum, the pulse duration, and the electric field strength.